Emiliano Zapata: 1914–1919: The conventionist government

-Through 1915, Zapata began reshaping Morelos after the Plan de Ayala, redistributing hacienda lands to the peasants, and largely letting village councils run their own local affairs.
+Through 1915, Zapata began reshaping Morelos after the Plan of Ayala, redistributing hacienda lands to the peasants, and largely letting village councils run their own local affairs.
 Most peasants did not turn to cash crops, instead growing subsistence crops such as corn, beans, and vegetables.
 The result was that as the capital was starving, while the peasants had more to eat than they had had in 1910 and at lower prices.
 The only official event in Morelos during this entire year was a bullfight in which Zapata himself and his nephew Amador Salazar participated.
 1915 was a short period of peace and prosperity for the farmers of Morelos, in between the massacres of the Huerta era and the civil war of the winners to come.

 Even when Villa was retreating, having lost the Battle of Celaya in 1915, and Obregón took the capital from the Conventionists, who retreated to Toluca, Zapata did not open a second front.

 When Carranza's forces were poised to move into Morelos, Zapata took action.
 He attacked Carrancista positions with large forces, trying to harry the Carrancistas in the rear as they were occupied with routing Villa throughout the Northwest.
 Though Zapata managed to take many important sites such as the Necaxa power plant that supplied Mexico City, he was unable to hold them.
 The Convention was finally routed from Toluca, and Carranza was recognized by US President Woodrow Wilson as the head of state of Mexico in October.

 Through 1916, Zapata attacked federal forces from Hidalgo to Oaxaca, and Genovevo de la O fought the Carrancistas in Guerrero.
 The Zapatistas attempted to amass support for their cause by promulgating new manifestos against the hacendados, but this had little effect since the hacendados had already lost power throughout the country.

 Having been put in charge of the efforts to root out Zapatismo in Morelos, Pablo González Garza was humiliated by Zapata's counterattacks and enforced increasingly draconian measures against the locals.
 He received no reinforcements, as Obregón, the Minister of War, needed all his forces against Villa in the north and against Felix Díaz in Oaxaca.
 Through low-scale attacks on Gonzalez's positions, Zapata drove Gonzalez out of Morelos by the end of 1916.

 Nonetheless, outside of Morelos, the revolutionary forces started disbanding.
-Some rebels (such as Domingo Arenas) joined the constitutionalists,while others lapsed into banditry.
+Some rebels (such as Domingo Arenas) joined the constitutionalists, while others lapsed into banditry.
 In Morelos, Zapata once more reorganized the Zapatista state, continuing with democratic reforms and legislation meant to keep the civil population safe from abuses by soldiers.
 Though his advisers urged him to mount a concerted campaign against the Carrancistas across southern Mexico, again he concentrated entirely on stabilizing Morelos and making life tolerable for the peasants.
-Meanwhile, Carranza mounted national elections in all state capitals except Cuernavaca, and promulgated the 1917 Constitution which incorporated elements of the Plan de Ayala.
+Meanwhile, Carranza mounted national elections in all state capitals except Cuernavaca, and promulgated the 1917 Constitution which incorporated elements of the Plan of Ayala.